sayalirked/sayrjked22.github.io/index.md

 ---
 layout: frontpage
-title: Sayali Kedari
+title: Sayali R. Kedari
-description: Sayali Kedari is a Doctoral candidate in Mechanical Engineering at the University of Cincinnati.
+description: Sayali Kedari is a Graduate Researcher in Mechanical Engineering at the University of Cincinnati.
 ---

 <div class="navbar">